Patan After Dark — Evening Guide to Durbar Square & Cafés

 Shopping

-Patan is Nepal's handicraft capital — Thangka paintings, singing bowls, hand-crafted rugs, jewellery.
+Patan is Nepal's handicraft capital — thangka paintings, singing bowls, hand-crafted rugs, jewellery.
 Most shops around the square stay open until 7–8 PM.
 For serious shopping, go during the day; evening is for browsing.

 Getting there

-- From Thamel: Pathao NPR 300–400, ~30 minutes depending on traffic.
+- From Thamel: Pathao or InDrive NPR 300–400, ~30 minutes depending on traffic.

 After the square